Womazetta Jones: Nomination to Rhode Island EOHHS Secretary

-After a national search, Jones was introduced in May 2019 as Rhode Island Governor Gina Raimondo's selection for the cabinet-level position of Secretary of the Executive Office of Health and Human Services.
+After a national search, Robinson was introduced in May 2019 as Rhode Island Governor Gina Raimondo's selection for the cabinet-level position of Secretary of the Executive Office of Health and Human Services.
 She started in her role on July 22, 2019 after she was confirmed by the Senate.
-Jones replaced Lisa Vura-Weis who served as acting Secretary following the departure of former EOHHS Secretary Eric Beane.
+Robinson replaced Lisa Vura-Weis who served as acting Secretary following the departure of former EOHHS Secretary Eric Beane.

-Secretary Jones is responsible for administering state agencies that provide services worth billions of dollars to over 300,000 residents, one third of the population of the state.
-Her role oversees Rhode Island Medicaid, the Rhode Island Department of Health; the Rhode Island Department of Children, Youth and Families; the Rhode Island Department of Behavioral Healthcare, Developmental Disabilities and Hospitals; and the Rhode Island Department of Human Services, including the Office of Veterans Affairs and Office of Healthy Aging.
+Secretary Robinson was responsible for administering state agencies that provide services worth billions of dollars to over 300,000 residents, one third of the population of the state.
+Her role oversaw Rhode Island Medicaid, the Rhode Island Department of Health; the Rhode Island Department of Children, Youth and Families; the Rhode Island Department of Behavioral Healthcare, Developmental Disabilities and Hospitals; and the Rhode Island Department of Human Services, including the Office of Veterans Services and Office of Healthy Aging.

-Secretary Jones left her position as Rhode Island EOHHS Secretary on May 1,2022.
+Secretary Robinson left her position as Rhode Island EOHHS Secretary on May 1, 2022.